Must Haves for Your New Baby

 Rock ‘n Play

 I say Rock ‘n Play, but what you really need is a bedside sleeper.
-Personally, we love the Rock ‘n Play because it’s lightweight, easy to move (seriously, you can move this sucker from room to room with one hand while holding baby in the other), and, best of all, it’s at an incline.
-The incline is especially helpful for gassy babies (baby #2 in our case).
+Personally, we love the Rock ‘n Play because it’s lightweight, easy to move (seriously, you can move this sucker from room to room with one hand while holding baby in the other), and, best of all, it’s at an incline. ***Edited to add that they have recalled my beloved Rock ‘n Play.
+It looks like the replacement is this, which lacks the incline.
+The incline is especially helpful for gassy babies (baby #2 in our case), so you may want to look for something similar that still has an incline.
 They make models that vibrate and self-rock, but, personally, I’d stick to the basic version.

 This is definitely a must have.
 When we had baby #2, we forgot to bring the Boppy to the hospital.
 Within hours I had sent my husband home to get it.
 Think you don’t need one because you don’t plan on breastfeeding?
 Think again.
 This is less about feeding baby and more about comfortably holding baby.
 Babies may be tiny, but they get HEAVY when you are holding them round the clock.
 Having support to hold baby is crucial.
 Whether you use a Boppy, a My Brest Friend, or some other new pillow I haven’t heard of, having a good breastfeeding pillow is at the top of our must-have list!